sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 # Acer Aspire V3-572G/TravelMate-P246 Hackintosh OpenCore

-This is a "big" project to bring MacOS OSes for those laptops with Opencore Bootloader.
+This is a "big" project to bring MacOS OSes for those laptops with Opencore Bootloader, for more information, click on "More info of **MacOS Version** below:

-See MacOS version banners below:

 **More info of MacOS [BigSur]**

 ![img](https://i.imgur.com/m3iq85Y.png)

 **More info of MacOS [Monterey]**

 ![img](https://i.imgur.com/Chh5xSE.png)

 **More info of MacOS [Ventura]**